uptane/uptane-standard/uptane-standard.md

 ##### Custom metadata about images

-In addition to the required metadata, the Targets metadata file MAY contain extra metadata for each image on the repository.
+In addition to the required metadata, Targets metadata files MAY contain extra metadata for images on the repository.
 This metadata can be customized for a particular use case.
 Examples of use cases for different types of custom metadata can be found in the Deployment Considerations document.
 However, there are a few important pieces of custom metadata that SHOULD be present in most implementations.
 In addition, there is one element in the custom metadata that MUST be present in the targets metadata from the director.

 Custom metadata also MAY contain a field or section that is demarcated as custom metadata that MUST match whenever two pieces of metadata are checked against each other--most commonly, when targets metadata from the Director and Image repositories are checked against each other.